Blake Shelton ‘Hit Rock Bottom’ After Divorce From Miranda Lambert

 Their respective divorces were hard on them both.
 Shelton and Miranda Lambert had been married since May of 2011 and the two country legends divorced in July of 2015.
 Meanwhile, Stefani had married her No Doubt bandmate Gavin Rossdale in September of 2002, and the two divorced in 2015.
 While Gwen was announced as a coach on The Voice at the end of April 2014, she spoke of knowing in February, as reported by E!
 Online, saying how that changed her life.
 “I got The Voice.
 And then I was on the show and that was just like a whole new inspiring experience to be on that show.
 And then, things went down, I think it was February where my life just, ‘Woah!’
 It just changed.”

-US reports that back in April, Stefani told Ellen DeGeneres on her show that marriage is on the table for them, and that they both think about it a lot.
+Us reports that back in April, Stefani told Ellen DeGeneres on her show that marriage is on the table for them, and that they both think about it a lot.
 “You know what?
 I love weddings.
 The kids love him, we love him, everybody loves him,” said Stefani, referring to her and Rossdale’s sons, Kingston, 12, Zuma, 9, and Apollo, 4.
 “I do, I think about [marrying Blake] all the time.”
 It has been reported that Shelton has a great relationship with her kids and together they lead a very full life.
 The famous couple is beloved by their fans for many reasons but probably mostly because it’s inspiring to see two people survive heartbreak to find love again.